teemal/rock_py/README.md

 ## This project is a **very** simple dictionary attack, using Python 3 with the ftplib and time modules, as part of a networking assignment.
 It is intended for educational purposes only.

 ### About
 rock_py is a simple FTP server dictionary attack program.
 It asks users for (and assumes they know) ip address, username, and port number of the target server.
 The program uses ftplib to connect to the given ip address, with port number, and then iterates over rockyou.txt, attempting to login with the given username and current line from the text file.
 An unsuccessful login is handled by passing the exception and continuing down the list of possible passwords.
+The time module is simply used to find out how long the attack took.
+Upon running the program, a successfully matched password will print to terminal.
+If no password is printed to terminal, it is not contained in the dictionary (about 14 million real life passwords).
+If the program starts spitting out a ton of different integer values, there was either a server disconnection or ban.

 ### installation
 0. Install Python 3